Ptujec/LaunchBar/NBA-Scoreboard/README.md

 # LaunchBar Action: NBA Scoreboard

 This action is mostly for checking scores of NBA games that are completed and upcoming games.
+It is powered by https://www.balldontlie.io.

 <img src="01.jpg" width="868"/>